AutoARIMA

 In single mode, defaults to the first column of data if the index column of data is not provided.
 Otherwise, defaults to the index column of data.

-In massive mode, defaults to the first-non group key column of data if the index columns of data is not provided.
+In massive mode, defaults to the first non-group key column of data if the index columns of data are not provided.
 Otherwise, defaults to the second of index columns of data and the first column of index columns is group_key.

 endogstr, optional